• Post author:

 The FAA sees a lot of waivers stating, “I’ll be safe, and I’ll use a VO, and I’ll equip with this or that, and I’ll fly safely”.
 That obviously isn’t a very well thought out safety case for a waiver.
 Yes, explain that you’ll “use a VO, and I’ll equip with this or that”, but don’t stop there.

 Read the WSEGs and explain accordingly.
-These CONOPS (CONcept of OPerations) are what you’ll put in the section for “DESCRIPTION OF YOUR PROPOSED OPERATIONon the waiver application.
+These CONOPS (CONcept of OPerations) are what you’ll put in the waiver application.

 And don’t forget that the second WSEG states: “What is the takeoff weight of the sUA, including payload and the required equipage listed below?
 Express this number to the nearest hundredth pound (i.e., 0.85 lbs., 1.52 lbs.).”
-You gotta add that to the application.
+If you don’t add that to the application, you’ll get an RFI, and have an associated delay in approval.

 _____________________________________________________________________

 So what are the three new weight classes for these waivers?
 You may have noticed I used the word “classes” and not “categories”.
-This is deliberate as to not confuse those new waiver weight classes with the current FAA OOP Categories described in Subpart D. We have drones up to and including .88 pounds (400g) in the first class, and drones greater than .88 pounds and up to 3.5 pounds (1587g) in the second class.
+This is deliberate as to not confuse those new waiver weight classes with the current FAA OOP Categories described in Subpart D. We have drones up to and including .88 pounds (400g) in the first class.
+Drones greater than .88 pounds and up to 3.5 pounds (1587g) in the second class.
 Drones over 3.5 pounds will be their own weight class and those waivers will be judged individually.
-We will not go into those in this article.
+We will not go into the two heavier classes in this article.
 When you fill out the application, make sure you put the full weight of your drone included on the application that includes ALL accessories.
-Let’s break those down.
+And as of this writing, unless you have a very specific OOP use case for a very specific drone, you’ll need to stick to the <.88 pound (400g) weight limit.

 Drones .88 pounds or less must contain Remote ID, “shielding for rotating components” (prop guards), and “anti-collision lights”.